Dizarc/Clothing-Store/README.md

 The application uses **Qt model/view programming** for ease of management and separation of data in SQLite and the UI for the Employees, the To-Do list and the storage for each clothing type, size and item.

 ### Graphical Data Representation
-The application has graphs in which a user can view the count inserted/deleted items based on date/size and type and a todo list in which an employee can add To-Do items which other employees can view and mark as completed.
+The application has a **dynamic graph** in which a user can view the count of inserted items based on date/size/type and item.

 ## Database Structure
 The system uses an SQLite database with the following tables: